 peninsula connecting to Auburndale Park trail.
 This area has a picturesque view of Mt.
 Feake

 cemetery across the Charles River, where bald eagles have been spotted in winter.
 Open woods invite nature

 study, picnicking, bird watching, and fishing.
 Woerd Avenue

 boat launch is nearby.

-surplused by the City of Newton and added to the park.
+surplused by the City of Newton.